Ousmane Diomande: International career

 Diomande was called up to the Ivory Coast national team for a set of 2023 Africa Cup of Nations qualification matches in September 2023.
 He debuted in a 1–0 win over Lesotho on 9 September 2023.

 In December 2023, Diomande was named to the Ivory Coast's squad for the 2023 Africa Cup of Nations.
 Despite only featuring for first two group stage matches against Guinea-Bissau and Nigeria, Ivory Coast ended up winning the tournament on 11 February, after defeating Nigeria 2–1 in the final.

+Diomande was included in the list of Ivorian players selected by coach Emerse Faé to participate in the 2025 Africa Cup of Nations.

+On 15 May 2026, Diomandé was integrated by Ivory Coast coach Emerse Fae in his list of 26 players in order to compete in the 2026 World Cup.

 Style of play

-As a central defender, he has the ability to play out from the back and drive the team forward, allowing his team to play out of trouble and turn defense to attack quickly.
+As a central defender, he has the ability to play out from the back and drive the team forward, allowing his team to play out of trouble and turn defence to attack quickly.
 His main strengths are his physicality, his vision and his speed, but he has also notable short passing, dribbling, positioning, anticipation and tackling attributes.